CloudNativeLinz/cloudnativelinz.github.io/_pages/speaker-info.md

 ## Provide needed information

 Please provide us the following information as soon as we have agreed on your speaking slot at one of our meetups:
-- Title of the talk
+- Title of the talk + short abstract
-- Short abstract
 - Your name + role
+- Profile picture
 - Short bio (if you want to have this included on our pages)
 - Social media handles (we do our best to always link/mention you in our own social media postings)